mtbadi39/swing-effects/README.md

-# This project was deprecated !!
+# This project is now deprecated !!
-As of the new **[Radiance Project]**(http://www.pushing-pixels.org/2018/05/23/hello-radiance.html). :smiley: :clap: :rocket:
+As of the new **[Radiance Project](http://www.pushing-pixels.org/2018/05/23/hello-radiance.html)**. :smiley: :clap: :rocket:
 # What is it ?
 A mavenized versions of **[Kirill Grouchnikov](https://github.com/kirill-grouchnikov)** libraries : **Trident**, **Flamingo**, **Substance** ...etc.
 The goal is to simplify their usage in Maven/Gradle projects.
 # How to use ?